Art-A-Hack/art-a-hack.github.io/app/_projects/2016/magic-mirror.md

 ---
-layout    : project
-bodyid    : "projects"
-bodyclass : "content post"

 title       : Magic Mirror
-projectid      : "magic-mirror"
+projectid   : magic-mirror
-teaser		: "Using your thoughts to control a crystal ball"
+teaser      : Using your thoughts to control a crystal ball

 members:
- - name     : "Ria Rajan"
+ - name     : Ria Rajan
- - name     : "Sofy Yuditskaya"
+ - name     : Sofy Yuditskaya
- - name     : "Chris Clapis"
+ - name     : Chris Clapis
- - name     : "Fabio Piparo"
+ - name     : Fabio Piparo
 ---

 How can a brain-computer interface be used to enhance contemplation and concentration?
 This question was posed by the Holographic Muse team at the outset of their Art-A-Hack 2016 journey.